 In order to create the luxurious, contemporary master suite that our client desired, the space had to be redefined and expanded; the existing walk-in-robe and ensuite were gutted and combined resulting in a large area for the new master ensuite, while the adjoining study was widened and enclosed to create a much more spacious walk-in-robe.

-Each of the guest bedrooms have their own stylistic theme so that when guests come over, they’re asked if they want to stay in the Hamptons room or the mid-century room.
+Each of the guest bedrooms have their own stylistic theme so that when guests come over, they’re asked if they want to stay in the mid-century room or the Hamptons bedroom.

 The kids’ bedrooms are practical, a little whimsical and designed so that they can grow into them.